 Requests

-Every LLM call that flows through the Spanlens proxy produces one row in the requests table. /requests is the viewer: filter, sort, drill down, and read the actual request and response bodies.
+Every LLM call that flows through the Spanlens proxy produces one row in the requests table, backed by ClickHouse for fast analytical reads. /requests is the viewer: filter, sort, drill down, and read the actual request and response bodies.
 This is the raw substrate every other feature (Traces, Anomalies, Savings, etc.) aggregates from.

 Why it matters